neosoonhua/machine-learning-model-to-assign-a-gender-to-first-names/README.md

 ## Training

-To train the model, run the following command (in Anaconda Prompt) and hit "Enter":
+To train the model, type the following command (in Anaconda Prompt) and hit "Enter":

 ```
 python train.py